-JD and JD-LLM in International Human Rights (JD-LLM IHR) students may earn academic credit through international externships with designated international and hybrid criminal tribunals, foreign courts, international organizations, and non-governmental organizations.
-The approved institutions include:
+JD, AJD, and JD-LLM in International Human Rights (JD-LLM IHR) students may earn academic credit through International Externships with designated international and hybrid criminal tribunals, foreign courts, international organizations, national entities, and non-governmental organizations.
+The International Externship program is supervised by Professor David Scheffer, Director of the Center for International Human Rights.

 - International Criminal Court (The Hague, Netherlands)

-- International Criminal Tribunal for Rwanda (Arusha, Tanzania)
+- International Criminal Tribunal for Rwanda (The Hague, Netherlands, and Arusha, Tanzania)

 - Extraordinary Chambers in the Courts of Cambodia (Phnom Penh, Cambodia)